SylvainD79/WebProject/README.md

 - List of tweets : it list all the recent tweet used for the quiz
 - High scores : it list all the score made by the user
 - Session :
-- Admin Acount twitter :
+- Admin Acount twitter : it stock the access information for connect to the Twitter admin Acount

 ## Quiz creation
 ## Security